Lift Ships (tm) a short story of possibilities: Copyright(c) bf, 2019, All Rights Reserved.

 The crew was ready for a well-earned shore leave before taking on new cargo.

-The Captain barked orders through speaker tube as Jack and Tang headed for their work stations.
+The Captain barked orders through speaker tube as Jack and Tang approached their work stations.

 Tang started his hand winch, and Jack released to catch on the hamster wheel.